MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-android-kotlin-sign-in.md

 1. Find the placeholder:

    - `Enter_the_Application_Id_Here` and replace it with the **Application (client) ID** of the app you registered earlier.
-   - `Enter_the_Redirect_Uri_Here` and replace it with the value of *redirect_uri* in the MSAL configuration file you downloaded earlier when you added the platform redirect URL.
+   - `Enter_the_Redirect_Uri_Here` and replace it with the value of *redirect_uri* in the Microsoft Authentication Library (MSAL) configuration file you downloaded earlier when you added the platform redirect URL.
    - `Enter_the_Tenant_Subdomain_Here` and replace it with the Directory (tenant) subdomain.
 For example, if your tenant primary domain is `contoso.onmicrosoft.com`, use `contoso`.
 If you don't know your tenant subdomain, learn how to [read your tenant details](how-to-create-customer-tenant-portal.md#get-the-customer-tenant-details).
 1. Open */app/src/main/AndroidManifest.xml* file.
 1. Find the placeholder: